wearepal/ranzen/docsource/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to palkit's documentation!
+Welcome to palmantra's documentation!
 ==================================

 .. toctree::
    :maxdepth: 1
    :caption: Modules:

-   kit
+   mantra
-   kit.hydra
+   mantra.hydra
-   kit.pl
+   mantra.pl
-   kit.torch
+   mantra.torch
-   kit.torch.transforms
+   mantra.torch.transforms
-   kit.wandb
+   mantra.wandb